AdobeXD/plugin-samples/known-issues.md

 - On macOS, it is not possible to use self-signed certificates with secure Websockets.
 - Websockets do not support extensions.
-- Secure Websockets are not yet supported.
-This will be addressed in a future release.
 - XHR does not support cookies.
 - `responseURL` is not supported on XHR